yuxunn/tp/docs/DeveloperGuide.md

 4. D.A.V.E. shows information of the lead.

-5. User requests to edit the lead's Key Milestone.
+5. User types in index of lead and the new key milestone date.

 6. D.A.V.E. updates the lead's information.